Additional information available on the Theater Department website.

-Upon completion of the Theatre program, students should be able to:
+Upon completion of the Theatre degree program, students should be able to:

-- Discuss the history and development of theatrical practices from Ancient Greece to present as well as non-western forms of theater
+- Discuss the history and development of theatrical practices from Ancient Greece to present as well as non-western forms of theatre

 - Implement playwriting techniques emphasizing elements of dramatic structure, dialogue, styles, creative writing, and theatrical practices